Creating a Custom User Confirmation Modal With the React Router Prompt

 BrowserRouter

 is where the magic begins.
+Specifically where the history prop

-Specifically where the history prop is created on
+is created on line

-line 11. react-router
+11.

-createBrowserHistory
+uses createBrowserHistory

-to create our rendered history
+to create our rendered history prop

-prop as an extension of the window.history
+as an extension of the window.history

-available in any browser.
-If you look in
+that’s available in any browser.
+If you

-createBrowserHistory
+look in createBrowserHistory

-, you’ll also see the final
+, you’ll also see the final layer of our

-from
+from getConfirmation

 defined in DomUtils

-This is where the default modal gets defined as a window object.
+gets defined as a window object.

 export function getConfirmation(message, callback) {